elybrand/elybrand.github.io/_posts/2017-11-9-sparse_net.md

-I began this blog post by mentioning that the main motif of the "Optimal Approximation" manuscript is that neural networks can behave like representation systems, but it remains to be seen if they actually do in practice.
+I began this blog post by mentioning that the main motif of the "Optimal Approximation" manuscript is that neural networks can behave like representation systems, but it remains to be seen if they actually learn representations that mathematicians have found to be optimal for certain signal classes.
 There is a numerical experiments section at the end of the paper which considers classifying regions in the unit square in \\(\mathbb{R}^2\\) with linear and quadratic decision boundaries.
 The authors specify the network topology which is inspired by Cloninger's network.
-Its main feature is that it's bunch of sub-networks running in parallel.
+Its main feature is that it is a bunch of sub-networks running in parallel.
 Each sub-network can be thought of as a function in a representation system which the aggregate network will learn.
 The network is trained with stochastic gradient descent with the usual backpropagation and \\(\ell^2\\) loss.
 All weights except those in the second layer are trainable.
 The reason for fixing the weights in the second layer is to encourage the first two layers to learn something like a bump function.
+See the paragraph below Figure 3 for a more complete explanation.

 Fast forward to the figures and your eyes will behold the graphs of subnetworks which appear to have learned shearlets!
 If you're like me, you start to carefully read through the experiments section again: how many edges were in the aggregate networks which learned